meliorence/react-native-image-gallery/README.md

 - onSingleTapConfirmed(): a good time for you to display the responding floating view.
 - onGalleryStateChanged(idle): If *idle* is false, it's a good time for your to hide any floating views.

-Check the Demo project a simple demonstration.
+Check the Demo project for a simple demonstration.